Naveen Patnaik

-Naveen Patnaik (/or/; born 16 October 1946) is an Indian politician and writer, who served as the 14th Chief Minister of Odisha from 5 March 2000 to 12 June 2024.
-His 24-year tenure is the second longest for a chief minister of any Indian state, after Pawan Kumar Chamling of Sikkim.
-He is the founder and current president of the Biju Janata Dal, serving since 1997, and has represented the Hinjili Assembly constituency since 2000.
-He is currently opposition leader of odisha assembly since 2024.
+Naveen Patnaik (ନବୀନ ପଟ୍ଟନାୟକ, /or/; born 16 October 1946) is an Indian politician, writer and former union minister. who was 14th Chief Minister of Odisha from 5 March 2000 to 12 June 2024.
+He is serving currently as leader of the opposition in the Odisha Legislative Assembly.
+He also served as Union Minister in Second Vajpayee ministry And Third Vajpayee ministry.He is son of former union minister and former chief minister Biju Patnaik.

+He is the founding chairperson of the Biju Janata Dal, serving since 1997, and has represented the Hinjili Assembly constituency since 2000.
 He also served as the Union Minister of Steel and Mines from 1998 to 2000 and as a member of the Lok Sabha from Aska from 1997 to 2000.

 Early life

-Patnaik was born on 16 October 1946 in an aristocratic Karan family to Biju Patnaik, former Chief Minister of Odisha, and his wife, Gyan Devi, who died on 17 January 2009.
+Patnaik was born on 16 October 1946 in an aristocratic Karan family to Biju Patnaik, former Chief Minister of Odisha, and his wife, Gyan Devi (1919-2009).

 He was educated at the Welham Boys' School in Dehradun, The Lawrence School, Sanawar and later The Doon School.
 At Doon, he was a classmate of Sanjay Gandhi and three years junior to Rajiv Gandhi, who later became prime minister of India.
+Naveen Patnaik with his father biju patnaik in 1950s.

 After school, he went to the Kirori Mal College of Delhi University, and obtained a Bachelor of Arts degree.